-Five brothers founded Ball in 1880, with a loan of $200 from their Uncle George.
-At first they made wood-jacketed tin cans for products like paint and kerosene, but soon they expanded their offerings to glass- and tin-jacketed containers.
-In 1884 the brothers began making glass home-canning jars, the product that established Ball as a household name.
-The brothers—Edmund, Frank, George, Lucius and William—moved the company from Buffalo, New York, to Muncie, Indiana, in 1887, to take advantage of abundant natural gas reserves essential to making glass.
+Five brothers founded Ball in 1880 with a $200 loan from their Uncle George.
+In the beginning, they made wood-jacketed tin cans for products like paint and kerosene, but soon expanded their offerings to glass- and tin-jacketed containers.
+In 1884, the brothers began making glass home-canning jars, the product that established Ball as a household name.
+The brothers—Edmund, Frank, George, Lucius and William—moved the company from Buffalo, New York, to Muncie, Indiana, in 1887 to take advantage of abundant natural gas reserves essential to making glass.

-Ball grew rapidly in the ensuing decade, and has been in more than 45 businesses since its founding.
-Ball no longer manufactures the ubiquitous canning jars, but we’ve expanded and grown into a worldwide metal packaging company that makes billions of recyclable metal containers and a unique aerospace business that designs one-of-a-kind solutions to answer scientific and technical challenges.
+Ball grew rapidly in the ensuing decade and has been in more than 45 businesses since its founding.
+Ball no longer manufactures the ubiquitous canning jars, but we’ve expanded and grown into a worldwide metal packaging company that makes billions of recyclable metal containers, and a unique aerospace business that designs one-of-a-kind solutions to answer scientific and technical challenges.
 We manufacture on four continents and we’re based in Broomfield, Colorado.
-For a more detailed journey through Ball’s successes, check our timeline.
+For a more detailed journey through Ball’s successes, visit our timeline.

 History of Ball—the Ball Family

 The Ball Family becomes a household name in the U.S.

 Mr. Ball was a farmer, inventor, and respected citizen who instilled confidence in his sons and assured them that they would succeed in whatever they undertook.
 Mrs. Ball, a schoolteacher, gave her children love, inspiration, and direction.
 She urged them to go into business together.
 The five Ball brothers established a company in 1880 that would go on to become an international success story.
 Each of the brothers contributed unique talents and expertise to their venture.